Perkedel/Lah-Mboh/README.md

 > [!WARNING]
 > <details>
 > <summary><b>Save Compatibility</b></summary>
-> Due to the way DOOM engine was designed, even with GZDoom and & derivatives, <b>it is no longer recommended to load & forget, if you are playing a Gigawad (Giant Megawad that tracks your level completition).</b>
+> Due to the way DOOM engine was designed, even with GZDoom and & derivatives, <b>it is no longer recommended to load & forget this Mod PK7, if you are playing a Gigawad (Giant Megawad) that tracks your level completition.</b>
 >
-> This is because we may add or collapse amount of ACS loaded, and difference in these numbers will affect the compatibility.
+> This is because we may add or collapse the amount of ACS loaded, and difference in these numbers will affect the compatibility.
 >
 > Yeah, as always, backup your precious saves!!
 Copy paste those saves multiple times, so you can disect another copy to make it compatible again.
 > </details>